id-kas/System-Administration/README.md

 # System-Administration
-Documentation created for a university course on the topic of system administration.
+Documentation created for a practical university course on the topic of system administration.

 Topics covered:
 * Installing an operating system (manually resizing partitions etc.)